openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_openvino.md

 @endsphinxdirective

 Features and benefits of Intel® technologies depend on system configuration and may require enabled hardware, software or service activation.
-You can learn more on this subject from the original equipment manufacturer (OEM), official [Intel® web page](https://www.intel.com) or retailer.
+More information on this subject may be obtained from the original equipment manufacturer (OEM), official [Intel® web page](https://www.intel.com) or retailer.

 ## Platform Configurations